• Home

 • Lack of detail: Provides less detailed information on cash inflows and outflows compared to the direct method.
 This limits insight into specific cash transactions.

-• Understanding: May be less intuitive for users to understand.
+• Understanding: It may be less intuitive for users to understand.
 Why?
 It involves reconciling net income with cash flows from operating activities.

 • Limited insight: This offers limited insight into individual cash transactions and may not provide a comprehensive view of cash flow dynamics.